martinvoegele/martinvoegele.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational physicist working as a postdoctoral researcher at the [Department of Computer Science](https://cs.stanford.edu/) at [Stanford University](https://www.stanford.edu/).
-In my work in the [Dror Lab](http://drorlab.stanford.edu/), I use molecular dynamics simulations on supercomputers to discover signaling processes in membrane receptors and machine learning methods to predict properties and behavior of drug-like molecules.
+I am a computational physicist working at [Schrödinger, Inc.](https://www.schrodinger.com/) in the Life Science Software department.

+Prior to that, I was a postdoctoral researcher at the [Department of Computer Science](https://cs.stanford.edu/) at [Stanford University](https://www.stanford.edu/).
+In my work in the [Dror Lab](http://drorlab.stanford.edu/), I used molecular dynamics simulations on supercomputers to discover signaling processes in membrane receptors and machine learning methods to predict properties and behavior of drug-like molecules.

 In Summer 2019, I defended my PhD at [Goethe University](https://www.goethe-university-frankfurt.de) about my work in the [Department of Theoretical Biophysics](https://www.biophys.mpg.de/theoretical-biophysics) at the [Max Planck Institute of Biophysics](https://www.biophys.mpg.de).
 In my thesis, I investigated lipid membranes theoretically and with molecular simulations.
 During my time in Frankfurt, I was also active in the student organisation of the German Physical Society and in the PhD student representation of the Max Planck Society.